nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 4.2.5 List all saved API endpoints: <span class="main-command">list</span>

-**Description:** Show a list of all API endpoints in the API endpoint list.
-If there are no endpoints in the API endpoint list, nothing will show up on the endpoint list panel.
+**Description:** Wish to admire all your endpoints?
+Display a list of all API endpoints in the API endpoint list!

 **Format:** <span class="main-command">list</span>